Teacher Burnout: When the System Becomes Too Much

 More professional development.

+Yet sometimes the most powerful response is not to add more.
+Sometimes the response is to return to what is essential.
 This does not mean ignoring policies or refusing to adapt.
 Teachers still work within the structures of their schools and education systems.
+But it may involve subtle shifts in attention.

 Protecting time for meaningful learning rather than rushing through content.